andreabonvini/point-process/README.md

-# PPLIB
+# PPLIB - The Point Process Library

-This repository contains a Python implementation of the MATLAB software provided by Riccardo Barbieri and Luca Citi at [this](http://users.neurostat.mit.edu/barbieri/pphrv) link.
+This repository contains a `Python` implementation of the `MATLAB` software provided by Riccardo Barbieri and Luca Citi at [this](http://users.neurostat.mit.edu/barbieri/pphrv) link.

 ## Development environment: